DARK PARTITION

 Thursday, 10th of December, 2150

 His watch now read six in the morning.
-Moments later, the faint jingle of keys echoed from beyond the door.
-The lock clanked loudly as it turned, and the door groaned open.
-Two figures stepped into the cell, their presence ominous.
+Moments later, a faint jingle of keys echoed from beyond the door.
+The lock gave a loud clank as it turned, and the door groaned open.
+Two figures stepped into the cell.
 Without a word, one of them strode over to Sullivan and delivered a harsh kick to his side.

 “Ah, Ari,” Sullivan greeted with forced nonchalance.
 “Fond of playing with handcuffs, I see.”